Preparing for semester one

 Block teaching

-At Loughborough University London, many of our modules are taught in short, 3-4 week bursts rather than over a full semester.
-This is an intensive form of learning which encourages you to become immersed into a topic for a short period of time.
-Unlike traditional University teaching, which is paced through the course of a semester, you will avoid the distraction of multiple modules running in parallel and will be able to focus all of your efforts into a much smaller range of topics.
+At Loughborough University London all of your modules will be delivered one after the other in 3 week blocks.
+Each block is followed by an assessment period.
+This is an intensive form of learning which allows you to become immersed into a topic for a short period of time.
+Unlike traditional university teaching, where you take modules over the course of a semester, you will avoid the distraction of multiple modules running in parallel and will be able to focus all of your efforts on one module at a time.

 Attendance is monitored in all classes.